blaccorek/devcontainer/src/fish/README.md

 ---

-_Note: Latest Fish version are not available on Ubuntu_
+_Note: Latest Fish version does not seem to be available on Ubuntu base image_